european summer school

-Our project - European Summer School: Towards Resilient Communities - will provide training in community leadership and capacity building to small, mainly BME organisations.
+Our project - European Summer School: Towards Resilient Communities - provided training in community leadership and capacity building to small, mainly BME organisations.

-The 6 training courses provide new frameworks and skills to create social inclusion and active citizenship in order to increase the employability and competitiveness of our most disadvantaged groups, including asylum-seekers and refugees.
+The 6 training courses provided new frameworks and skills to create social inclusion and active citizenship in order to increase the employability and competitiveness of our most disadvantaged groups, including asylum-seekers and refugees.

-The project will be delivered by a consortium of 4 organisations who came together in 2016-17 to design and deliver a KA1 Adult Education programme called 'Creating resilient communities through social leadership'.
+The project was delivered by a consortium of 4 organisations who came together in 2016-17 to design and deliver a KA1 Adult Education programme called 'Creating resilient communities through social leadership'.